 Who are we ?

-A small number of former administrators or active members of the SRBII decided then to found the SEII, while remaining faithful to the spirit which had presided over its conduct, but adapting it to the European environment of the world of industry and engineers.
+A small number of former administrators or active members of the SRBII then decided to found the SEII, remaining faithful to the spirit which had presided over its conduct, while adapting it to the European environment of the world of industry and engineers.

 Our vision

-Economic and social growth in developed countries has only been made possible by the unrelenting progress in science and technology.
+The economic and social growth of the developed countries has only been made possible thanks to the relentless progress of science and technology.

-Engineers and industrialists play a key role in that process, which must continue in a sustainable way in order to avoid an irreversible deterioration of our living conditions.
+Such a process must continue in a sustainable way in order to avoid an irreversible deterioration of our living conditions.

-In Europe, misconceptions are going around, that reduce the attractiveness of the engineering profession.
+In Europe, misconceptions circulate and reduce the attractiveness of engineering professions.

 Both students and young engineers need information and support regarding their career prospects.